chris-sarli/chris.sarl/posts/S-300-review.md

 I also found (once, out of the six trips I took on the S-300) that the lock can get stuck.
 I had parked the bike and inserted the lock as far as it would go.
 Noticing that the bike hadn't chirped its confirmation that my ride had ended (confirmed by a glance at the Spin app), I realized that there was still a bit of the metal pin visible.
 I tried rotating the rear wheel to ensure that I hadn't hit a spoke and tried backing the pin out and trying again, but it was stuck.
 Too far in to take it out, but not far enough in to convince the bike that I had ended my ride.
 I spent a few minutes trying to dislodge the lock, scoured the app to see if there was a way to send a force unlock command to the bike (there wasn't), but ultimately decided to give up.
 I had stuff to do, and ended up walking home.
 I submitted a support ticket, an experience you can read about more [below.](#customer-service)

+I'm also worried that others might be having difficulties with the lock.
+In the past several weeks walking around Providence, I've seen at two strangers (out of the maybe 15-20 total people I've seen riding an S-300) clearly struggling with the mechanism.
+This, of course, is anecdotal evidence of course (and it's not like other docked solutions like those found with CitiBike are super easy to use).

 Obviously, I didn't try to break into the S-300.
 In general, I think Spin succeeded in creating a more secure dockless bikeshare bike, but it definitely isn't close to unbreakable (nothing is).

 ### Saddle